microsoft/code-with-engineering-playbook/docs/code-reviews/process-guidance/author-guidance.md

 ## Foster a positive code review culture

-This is the easiest recommendation to follow and yet the most absent form code reviews.
 Code reviews play a critical role in product quality and it should not represent an arena for long discussions or even worse a battle of egos.
 What matters is a bug caught not who made it, not who found it, not who solved it.
 The only thing that matters is having the best possible product.